cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 *  `SampleSheet`: contains most required input parameters.
 *  `nextflow.config`: parameters that define the different nextflow profiles, including genome reference and container files.
-*  `nextflow.config.{projectId}`: auto-generated from the rnaseq-driver using parameters from 'SampleSheet' and file paths from the driver file.
+*  `nextflow.config.{projectId}`: auto-generated from the rnaseq-driver.sh using parameters from 'SampleSheet' and file paths from the driver file.
-*  `rnaseq-driver`: A few parameters are hardcoded in the rnaseq driver.
+*  `rnaseq-driver.sh`: A few parameters are hardcoded in the rnaseq driver.

 ## Nextflow Profiles